 The American Lifeguard and Safety Training™ is a trademark of the American Lifeguard Association® health and safety courses.
 The American Lifeguard Association has been offering lifeguard training for over 30 years and has trained over 250,000 individuals worldwide.
 The US Labor Department has determined our lifeguard programs are equivalent to the American Red Cross training program.

 The American Lifeguard Association® offers training to become a certified lifeguard through our blended program, where the employers are to assess your skills and encourage you to continue practicing the skills through in-service training.
 With our program, after completing the online portion of our course, you will be issued a national two-year certification in lifeguarding, CPR/AED, and First Aid.
 Current standards require that employers are to evaluate the skills of all candidates before hiring regardless of the issuing entity.

 Our national program's skills reflect ECC science and findings from the United States Lifeguard Standards Coalition Report.
-Over the past 30 years, we have gained Centers for Disease Control (CDC) recognition as a national training entity and are listed on the CDC Healthy Swimming website.
-The U.S. Department of Labor and the General Service Administration (GSA) has determined that the American Lifeguard Association offers lifeguard classes, certification, and lifeguard recertification programs similar to those provided by the American Red Cross.
+The American Lifeguard Association has been listed over the years with the CDC Healthy Swimming website.
+In addition, the U.S. Department of Labor and the General Service Administration (GSA) has determined that the American Lifeguard Association offers lifeguard certification programs similar to those provided by the American Red Cross.